 It might help to know that you’re not alone.
 According to a Dove Report in 2018, “low body esteem [is] becoming a unifying challenge shared by women and girls around the world – regardless of age or geography.”
 This awareness is the first step.
 Big companies like Unilever are starting to eradicate the word “whitening” from their marketing to help shift goals and motivations in skincare and personal care products.

-Whatever shade you are, love your skin with Dove Deeply Nourishing Body Wash.
+Whether you have dark skin, medium skin, or light skin, embrace it with Dove Deeply Nourishing Body Wash.
 It cleans like soap but moisturizes like lotion thanks to NutriumMoisture™ technology.
 It gives your skin everything it needs and it doesn’t discriminate based on color.

 Evaluate Your Motivations

+Why do people prefer fair skin?
 A study in the Journal of Developmental Psychology notes that lighter-skinned girls tend to have higher self-esteem than brown and dark-skinned girls growing up.
 As they develop their sense of self, set goals, and discover more about the world, their self-esteem also increases.
+It's usually a case of being conditioned from childhood that light skin is better, and having this idea reinforced through experiences throughout adulthood.

 If your end goal has always been to have a fair complexion, examine if this has any underlying motives.
 Do you attach your self-worth to your physical appearance?
 What can you do to change that?